SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-04-30-monogame-using-libraries-with-windows-phone-projects.markdown

 > ‘c:\Program Files (x86)\MonoGame\v3.0\Assemblies\WindowsPhone\x86\MonoGame.Framework.dll’ and
 > ‘c:\Program Files (x86)\Reference Assemblies\Microsoft\Framework\WindowsPhone\v8.0\Microsoft.Xna.Framework.dll’

-The compiler is basically stating there are two versions of the class used (in this case the Vector3 struct) and it cannot decide which one to use.&nbsp; Using an alias would not help because they have the same name, same namespace and so on.
+The compiler is basically stating there are two versions of the class used (in this case the Vector3 struct) and it cannot decide which one to use.
+Using an alias would not help because they have the same name, same namespace and so on.

 * * *